Howard County Arts Council

 The application and work samples demonstrate the applicant’s exemplary technical capabilities within the chosen discipline.
 (Up to 20 points)

-Only complete applications successfully submitted online through hocoarts.submittable.com will be accepted and reviewed.
-Once the application deadline passes, no alterations or additions may be made to the application, unless clarification is requested in writing by HCAC staff.
+Only complete applications successfully submitted online through Submittable will be accepted and reviewed.
+Once the application deadline passes, no alterations or additions may be made to the application, unless clarification is requested in writing by HoCo Arts staff.
 Applicants must meet all revision deadlines, as specified in writing, or the application will be withdrawn.

 The IAM Creativity award program has a 3-step review process: